mikaelaatan/dailytil/Readme.md

 A collection of concise write-ups on small tidbits I learn day to day across a variety of languages and technologies.

 ## About
 I shamelessly stole this idea from [jbranchaud/til](github.com/jbranchaud/til).
-This is my way of [#LearninginPublic](https://www.swyx.io/learn-in-public/) ; to showcase the learnings I've built overtime.
+This is my way of [#LearninginPublic](https://www.swyx.io/learn-in-public/) to showcase the learnings I've built overtime.
+Feel free to open issues for corrections.
+I am very open to learning from my mistakes.

 ---
 ## Categories